 According to Akamai researchers, over the course of 2018, they noticed a 97.7% growth rate in attack size, with a median in January of .56 Gbps ballooning to 1.548 Gbps by December.

 As attackers up the ante with bigger botnets, Akamai is responding with greater capacity to absorb attack traffic.

 The new Melbourne scrubbing centre will allow Akamai to continue to meet its aims of having three-to-five times the capacity of the largest DDoS attacks currently recorded, even in spite of the growth of attack data, increasing the dedicated capacity to 8.0 Tbps globally.

 Akamai Asia Pacific and Japan vice president and managing director Graeme Beardsell says, “The launch of our second scrubbing centre in Australia reinforces our DDoS mitigation capabilities in the region and demonstrates our commitment to continuously improving the cybersecurity posture of businesses and government departments.”

-Akamai’s scrubbing centres are a key element of its Prolexic Routed solutions, which is designed to stop DDoS attacks in the cloud before they reach applications, data centres, and infrastructure.
+Akamai's scrubbing centres are a key element of its Prolexic Routed solutions, which is designed to stop DDoS attacks in the cloud before they reach applications, data centers, and infrastructure.

 It's built on a DDoS mitigation platform with 19 global scrubbing centres that are closer to users and attackers, which minimises performance latency and improves network resiliency.